 Part of the call covered PPVAR's mission and approach, as well as its overall objective with the training.
 "The process of finding volunteers for any worthwhile initiative is difficult because qualified people have so many demands on their time," Walker said.
 "Therefore, we want our volunteers to understand the value of what we are trying to accomplish while also explaining how the process will ensure that we use their time respectfully, efficiently and effectively."

-PPVAR has hired a professional training firm to do most of the "leg work," he said. "[O]ur volunteers will provide the creative oversite needed for ensuring a great final product that is creative, accurate, meaningful, and effective."
+PPVAR has hired a professional training firm to do most of the "leg work," he said. "[O]ur volunteers will provide the creative oversight needed for ensuring a great final product that is creative, accurate, meaningful and effective."

-"The ideal volunteers are people with experience in using verification technologies (audio and video) in monitoring centers today – people that can draw on their own experiences to know what works and doesn’t work in the real world.
-Owners, central station personnel (leaders and trainers) were all represented in the call,"
+"The ideal volunteers are people with experience in using verification technologies (audio and video) in monitoring centers today—people that can draw on their own experiences to know what works and doesn’t work in the real world.
+Owners, central station personnel (leaders and trainers) were all represented in the call," Walker said.

 There are seven tracks that PPVAR is focusing on.
 According to PPVAR, the goal is to have the first module done in the next 30 to 60 days.